ziomzziom/all_databaseFastExport/README.md

 <h1>Fast exportation of MySQL databases</h1>
 <hr>
-<p>The provided code is a Bash script that exports all databases using the mysqldump command.</p>
+<p>The script is a Bash script that exports all databases using the mysqldump command.</p>

 <b>Code Description:</b>